 $1

-I’m using a formatting tool but they usually ignore the square brackets.
-And I’ve seen code where everything was wrapped in them.
+SQL formatters usually leave square brackets untouched.
+And I've seen code where everything was wrapped in them.

 You can try it here along with the explanation.